-Aurora Almendral is a freelance foreign correspondent, currently a contributing writer for The New York Times and National Geographic Magazine and a producer/reporter for NBC News, covering breaking news in the Philippines and working on features for TV, as well as producing and directing documentaries around the world.
+Aurora Almendral is a freelance foreign correspondent, currently a contributing writer for The New York Times and National Geographic Magazine and a producer/reporter for NBC News.

-Originally from New York, Aurora graduated magna cum laude in economics and anthropology.
+Aurora graduated magna cum laude in economics and anthropology.
 She was a Fulbright scholar to Spain and Morocco.
 Before becoming a journalist, she worked in socioeconomic development at the United Nations and at a startup in New York.
-She is a native English speaker, as well as speaking Filipino, Spanish, Moroccan Arabic and Modern Standard Arabic.
+She is a native English speaker, and speaks Filipino, Spanish, Moroccan Arabic and Modern Standard Arabic.